pyiapa/statcalculator/README.md

 ## Assumptions ##

- * I have assumed that the data can grow to giga/tera/peta/ and thus decided to build a Spark application that can run on a cluster environment.
+ * I have assumed that the data can grow to giga/tera/peta/ bytes and thus decided to build a Spark application that can run on a cluster environment.

  * I have assumed that if an expense is reimbursed then the amount (cost) for that item will be zero.